Video Game / Meikyuujou Hydra

 - The Goomba: Grubs.
 Slow, do nothing but crawl back and forth on the ground, and die in one hit.

 - Hidden Item Alert: The chime.

-- The Hub: The main part of the castle, sort of - it's still where you spend about half of the game, since it's larger than any of the dungeons, contains enemies and is where you find all the items.
+- Hub Level: The main part of the castle, sort of - it's still where you spend about half of the game, since it's larger than any of the dungeons, contains enemies and is where you find all the items.

 - Invulnerable Attack: While executing the Charged Attack, you're invincible.
 But note that while charging, you're not.

 - Lethal Lava Land: World 7.

 - Mercy Invincibility: Thankfully, since there's also knockback.

 - Mook Maker: The world 5 boss (Lolidra) periodically creates small floating eyes.